ChrisCodeNation/Digital-Image-Processing-With-Python/README.md

 - Building a Deep Computer Vision model to classify between the characters in Simpsons
 - Data is collected from Kaggle
 - Use Kaggle Notebook to train the model

+## Section #4 License plate detection and recogniton
+- Detection using opencv
+- Recognition using EasyOCR

 # Credits
 參考資料：[Medium][1], [Youtube][2]